 A four-station compilation flow: AI agent → XDBL → Compiler → Native SQL.
 The Compiler, the focal point of the diagram, accepts XDBL and emits engine-native SQL with row-and-column security injected from the User context (role, tenant, perimeter).
 Miniature database cylinders trail off to the right as the destination.
 The agent cannot bypass the compiler — it is the platform's, not the agent's.

-Agents generate XDBL (the platform's XSD-described query grammar), not raw SQL.
-The compiler emits the engine-native SQL with row and column security injected per the user's runtime context.
-The AI cannot escape the perimeter because the AI does not produce the executed query; the compiler does.
+Airtool's permission-scoped execution model gives the AI the exact access the human user has — not a broader service account with application-level filtering on top.
+Agents emit XDBL, the platform's XSD-described query grammar; the compiler emits engine-native SQL with row-level and column-level security injected for the user's runtime context.
+The AI cannot escape the perimeter because it does not produce the executed query; the compiler does — and the compiler is the platform's, not the agent's.

 Multi-provider by construction